The commissioner may start a license suspension within thirty days from notice of the arrest as long as the driver has not:

 - Second degree assault with a motor vehicle.

 - Refusing to submit to a BAC test or

 - A BAC test that is elevated above the legal limit.

 Also, the offense of operating under suspension carries a 30-day mandatory minimum jail term unless there are mitigating circumstances.
-A driver who operates a motor vehicle while the driver’s license is suspended for a second violation of operating under suspension is subject to:
+A driver who operates a motor vehicle while the driver’s license is suspended for a second violation of operating under the influence is subject to:

 - $500 to $1,000 fine.